wizardy0ga/Hashycalls/Readme.md

 | LOCATE_KERNEL32_FUNCTION(ApiCallName) | Locate a function in kernel32
 | LOCATE_KERNELBASE_FUNCTION(ApiCallName) | Locate a function in kernelbase
 | LOCATE_NTDLL_FUNCTION(ApiCallName) | Locate a function in ntdll
+| hc_dbg | Run a debug statement from the context of hashycalls

 The macros are designed to accept the name of the function to resolve.
 The macro will return the function variable with an underscore prepended -> LOCATE_KERNEL32_FUNCTION(VirtualAlloc) would return the VirtualAlloc function in the variable **VirtualAlloc_**.
 These functions are intended to reduce repitition between GetProcAddressByHash & GetModuleAddressByHash usage.